Belleyy/Stash-Renamer-Python/README.md

 ## Other things

-If you want to only select scene with a certain tag, you can take a look at this [old version](https://github.com/Belleyy/Stash-Renamer-Python/blob/7ac97cd2c81767628b2011778c58feeae1267423/RenameFilesTags.py).
+If you want to only select scene with a certain tag, you can take a look at this [old version](https://github.com/Belleyy/Stash-Renamer-Python/blob/7ac97cd2c81767628b2011778c58feeae1267423/RenameFilesTags.py) or this [PR #1](https://github.com/Belleyy/Stash-Renamer-Python/pull/1).